Pituitary Gland Definition

-The pituitary gland, also known as hypophysis, is a diminutive, pea sized gland located at the base of our brains.
-It is commonly referred to as the “master gland” of the human body, as it releases a ton of hormones that circulate our system and aid in maintaining our internal homeostasis.
-Moreover, the pituitary gland is also the “master” or dominant gland controlling the activity of other glands, as well.
-The pituitary gland is both responsible for producing and storing an assortment of important hormones that we will discuss in more detail.
+The pituitary gland, also known as the hypophysis, is a small, pea-sized gland located at the base of our brains.
+It is commonly referred to as the “master gland” of the human body, as it releases a variety of hormones that circulate our system and aid in maintaining our internal homeostasis.
+Moreover, the pituitary gland is also the “master” or dominant gland controlling the activity of other glands.
+The pituitary gland is responsible for producing and storing an assortment of important hormones that we will discuss in more detail.

 Pituitary Gland Location

 The image below is an illustration of the pituitary gland as it is situated near the base of the human brain.
 The depiction shows its relative size.